KonduitAI/konduit-serving/dev_docs/README.md

 `JData` is the Java Map-based implementation of the `Data` interface - i.e., literally it has a `Map<String,Value<T>>` internally, where `Value<T>` is a trivially simple object to hold objects of different types.

-We also have (WIP as of 05/05/2020) a Protobuf-based `Data` implementation - ProtoData that stores data in protobuf form.
+We also have a Protobuf-based `Data` implementation - ProtoData that stores data in protobuf form.
 Protobuf - aka Protocol Buffers - is a widely used binary data serialization format.